 Node Configuration for Windows client

-In order to make Ansible able to remotely manage Windows host the following applications should be installed on Windows nodes:
+To make Ansible able to remotely manage Windows host the following applications should be installed on Windows nodes:

 - PowerShell version 3.0 or higher